-Your hosts, Purple Arch Ventures Partner Erik Hammer and Senior Associate Rachael Ferm, will be joined by Kentaro Kawamori CEO and Co-Founder at Persefoni, the leading Climate Disclosure, and Carbon Management Solution; Jack Roswell, CEO and Co-Founder of Perennial, a company building the world’s leading verification platform for soil-based carbon removal; and Nat Manning, Co-Founder, and COO of Kettle, a company building a smarter reinsurance model for protecting today’s globalized world from the catastrophic effects of climate change.
+Your hosts, Purple Arch Ventures Partner Erik Hammer and Senior Associate Rachael Ferm, are joined by Kentaro Kawamori, CEO and Co-Founder at Persefoni, the leading Climate Disclosure, and Carbon Management Solution; Jack Roswell, CEO and Co-Founder of Perennial, a company building the world’s leading verification platform for soil-based carbon removal; and Nat Manning, Co-Founder, and COO of Kettle, a company building a smarter reinsurance model for protecting today’s globalized world from the catastrophic effects of climate change.

 Learn about the latest developments in clean energy, sustainability, and carbon reduction technologies, and discover more about these exciting startups.
 Don’t miss out on this opportunity to hear from some of the top minds in the ClimateTech industry and learn how you can invest in companies like these that are shaping the future.

 Alumni Ventures is America’s largest venture capital firm for individual investors.